-What is Vertigo?
+8. What is positional vertigo?

 To learn more about the connection between head and neck injuries and vertigo, download our complimentary e-book by clicking the image below.